LionCoder101/LionCoder101/README.md

 - 💬 Ask me about **Python and PowerShell**

-- 📄 Know about my experiences [Over 6 years experience in IT industry](Over 6 years experience in IT industry)
+- 📄 Know about my experiences [Over 6 years experience in **IT Infrastructure Security**

 - ⚡ Fun fact **Coffee and sleepless**